 Systematic Risk and Unsystematic Risk

-Systematic Risk is that risk which is unavoidable by diversifying the investments.
-This risk includes the factors which affect the overall market and not a particular stock in the market viz. changes in economic conditions, inflationary situations all over the world, etc. This risk is measured by Beta (β).
+Systematic Risk is that risk that is unavoidable by diversifying the investments.
+This risk includes the factors which affect the overall market and not a particular stock in the market viz. changes in economic conditions, inflationary situations all over the world, etc. Beta (β) is the measurer of this risk.

 Capital Asset Pricing Model (CAPM)